eosfor/eosfor.github.io/_posts/2018-07-02-Minecraft-on-Azure-Container-Instance.md

 ---

 Hello colleagues!
 Sometimes it is good to spend some time playing with kids.
-So i play Minecraft with my kid from time to time.
-And so i decided to try it in Azure Container Instances.
+So I play Minecraft with my kid from time to time.
+And so I decided to try it in Azure Container Instances.
 What i want to do is, i want to see if it is cheaper than running it on a VM or not.
 Another thing i wanted to try is to configure all of this from my Mac.
 Actually my OS of choice is Windows, but this time i tried to use Mac.
 So what we are going to look at today?

 - Create and run a container in Azure Container Instance